 Zucchini cupcakes are a must-make!
 These chocolate cupcakes with peanut butter frosting are a must make.
 Moist chocolate zucchini cupcakes topped and filled with a homemade peanut butter frosting.
+This chocolate zucchini muffin recipe is the best way to use garden zucchini this year.
+Baked goods that you can gift to loved ones or devour yourself.

 If you have zucchini on hand, save it back, grate and use it to make homemade cupcakes.
 You won’t be disappointed.
 Moist, chocolatey, and loaded with rich flavor in every bite.